EU approves security policy for rapid reaction force | DW | 21.03.2022

 EU defense and foreign ministers on Monday adopted a new security strategy, known as "Strategic Compass."

-As part of the new strategy, the EU will create a rapid reaction of as many as 5,000 troops, an overhaul of the EU battlegroups that have existed only on paper since 2007.
+As part of the new strategy, the European Union will create a force of as many as 5,000 troops, an overhaul of the EU battlegroups that have existed only on paper since 2007.

 The joint response forces are to be operational by 2025.